ryan-byte/Node-Games-Shop/README.md

 by default the server uses firebase storage for storing images in the cloud (free no credit card required). if you like to use local storage instead of a cloud storage you can use the `main-v1.0-(local-storage)` branch (note: this branch is no longer supported)
-- Step 3: Create a firebase account > create a firebase project > create a firebase web app > copy the firebaseConfig variable content it looks like this
+- <b>Step 3</b>: Create a firebase account > create a firebase project > create a firebase web app > copy the firebaseConfig variable content it looks like this
 ```
 const firebaseConfig = {
   apiKey: "AsdqzdSDzaqsd468",